mr-smith-org/mr/README.md

 ## Documentation
 Visit [kuma-framework.vercel.app/](https://kuma-framework.vercel.app/) to view the full documentation.

-## Official Templates
+## Official Modules

-- **[Hello World](https://github.com/kuma-framework/kuma/v2-hello-world):** A simple Hello World in Go.
+- **[Hello World](https://github.com/kuma-framework/kuma-hello-world):** A simple Hello World in Go.
-- **[OpenAPI 2.0 TypeScript Services](https://github.com/kuma-framework/kuma/v2-typescript-rest-services):** Create a TypeScript library with typed services for all endpoints described in an Open API 2.0 file.
+- **[OpenAPI 2.0 TypeScript Services](https://github.com/kuma-framework/kuma-typescript-rest-services):** Create a TypeScript library with typed services for all endpoints described in an Open API 2.0 file.
-- **[Changelog Generator](https://github.com/kuma-framework/kuma/v2-changelog-generator):** Helper to write a good changelog to your project.
+- **[Changelog Generator](https://github.com/kuma-framework/kuma-changelog-generator):** Helper to write a good changelog to your project.

 ## Contribution